Current Health Advisories

 Public Health Supplies

-VCU Facilities Management provides public health supplies (e.g., antigen testings and face coverings) throughout campus based on supply.
+VCU Facilities Management provides public health supplies (e.g., face coverings and hand sanitizers) throughout campus based on supply.

-Students and employees can use their VCU ID to obtain a limited number of rapid antigen tests and face coverings at no cost from vending machines located throughout campus.
+Students and employees can use their VCU ID to obtain face coverings at no cost from vending machines located throughout campus.
 Individuals are allotted two swipes per item per month (i.e., two of each item can be obtained each month).

 Monroe Park Campus

 - Snead Hall, East Hall, center lobby across from the security desk